tpatki/resource_module_strawman/README.md

 Here, this `edge` element is the generation recipe for the relationship between `powerpanel` and `pdu` resource.
-It specifies that a `powerpanel` resource will be associated (i.e., `ASSOCIATE_IN`), all of the `pdu` resources that have already generated in the `containment` subsystem.
+It specifies that a `powerpanel` resource will be associated (i.e., `ASSOCIATE_IN`) with all of the `pdu` resources that have already generated within the `containment` subsystem.
 The forward relationship is `drawn` and the reverse relationship is `flows`.

-Oftentimes, association with all resources of a type is not sufficient to make fine-grained association.
+Oftentimes, association with all resources of a type is not sufficient to make a fine-grained association.
 For the case where the hierarchical paths of associating resources can be used to make associations, `ASSOCIATE_BY_PATH_IN` generation method can be used.